On this page

 Why is the Government required to provide a Minimum Revenue Guarantee for the Project and how is it applied?

 The MRG was necessary to enable Skyport to raise all of the capital required to finance the airport redevelopment from private sources, and spare the Government of Bermuda from having to borrow further to pay for the project, or in any way impact its sovereign credit rating.
 As the only source for repayment of private investments would be the airport’s future revenues, principally from passengers and airlines, the 30 year downward trend in traffic at the airport did not present a viable business case for financing.
 Furthermore, industry data* for small airports like Bermuda’s show that 80% of them lose money.
 Around the time the project was being contemplated, the airport was, at best, a breakeven business, incapable of funding necessary maintenance, adequate staffing levels and any type of capital program.
 In order to achieve a project that was “investment grade,” some protection against the risk of a continued decline in passenger revenues was necessary.
 A revenue “floor” was set at an extremely conservative level, below which the airport would be unable to operate and service its debt.
-This revenue protection did not extend to protect Aecon’s profits or investment returns.
-Nor did it in any way subsidize the construction cost of the project, all of which would be financed by Aecon.
+This revenue protection does not apply to Aecon’s profits or investment returns.
+Similarly, it does not in any way subsidize the construction cost of the project, all of which is financed by Aecon.
 The minimum revenue guarantee simply ensures that in the event of continued decline or economic shock (e.g. the Covid 19 pandemic), the project remains above water and is able to service its debt.
 So long as revenues meet or exceed the minimum target, there is no requirement for Government to make any payments for the lenders.
 Once debt has been paid off, the Minimum Revenue Guarantee feature in the Project Agreement falls away completely.

 *Source: Airports Council International analysis of airports having 1 million combined arriving and departing passengers per year or less